 Here's how to build the rainbow salad:

-Start by scattering the rocket leaves over your board.
+Start by scattering the rocket leaves over a large wooden board, a large plate or a shallow, large bowl.
 This will be the base layer or foundation of the salad.

 Next, loosely arrange the red cabbage into three piles.